IndexSeek/iceberg-docker-demo/README.md

 The setup includes a Marimo notebook (`notebooks/reading.py`) that demonstrates:
 - Connecting to the Iceberg catalog using PyIceberg's `load_catalog()`
 - Listing namespaces and tables
-- Querying and displaying NYC taxi data
+- Querying and displaying NYC taxi data with PyIceberg
+- Iceberg table access using DuckDB with S3 integration
 - Interactive data exploration

 The project uses PyIceberg's recommended environment variable configuration with